3+2 Program

 The comprehensive examination is an important step in the sequence of study toward the doctoral degree.
 This examination covers the major graduate program and work fundamental thereto and minor fields as may be required by the graduate program.
 Its purpose is to ascertain the student’s comprehension of the chosen graduate program.

-The examination is given only after the student has completed any second language requirement, if any, and when, in the judgment of the graduate faculty, the student has had sufficient preparation in the graduate program either through course work or other individual study and research.
+The examination is given only after the student has completed any second language requirement, if any, and when, in the judgment of the graduate faculty, the student has had sufficient preparation in the graduate program either through coursework or other individual study and research.
 The comprehensive examination may be either oral or oral and written.
 It is conducted by a committee of the graduate faculty.

 A student who fails the comprehensive examination may repeat it once at the discretion of the graduate faculty concerned.
 A student who fails the examination a second time is dropped from the program and loses classified graduate student status.

-The student who passes the examination is eligible, at the option of the various graduate programs, to receive a UH Manoa certificate indicating that all requirements of the doctorate except for the dissertation have been completed.
+The student who passes the examination is eligible, at the option of the various graduate programs, to receive a UH Mānoa certificate indicating that all requirements of the doctorate except for the dissertation have been completed.

 Final Examination

 A final examination in defense of the dissertation may also cover related subjects and is required of all candidates for the doctoral degree.
 The examination is oral and is conducted by the candidate’s doctoral committee.
 Arrangements for the final examination must be made at least two weeks prior to the date of examination.
-The examination must be held while UH Manoa is in session, session, must be open to the public, and advertised in the University Calendar.
+The examination must be held while UH Mānoa is in session, must be open to the public, and advertised in the University Calendar.

 A candidate who passes the examination, and who has met all other requirements, will be awarded the doctoral degree at the end of the appropriate term.